Grenada Taxes: A Guide for Individuals and Legal Entities

 Withholding tax: The withholding tax rate is fixed at 15 percent in Grenada.
 This tax is applicable when income, such as dividends, is paid by a Grenadian resident to a non-resident.
 In case dividends, royalties, or interests are paid to Grenada tax residents, no withholding tax is charged.

 The most common companies and legal entities registered in Grenada are Limited Liability Companies (LLCs) and International Business Companies (IBCs).
-Grenada companies must pay tax on net income, VAT, social security contributions from salaries, and withholding tax.
+Grenada corporate income tax is imposed on net income, VAT, social security contributions from salaries, and withholding tax.

 Value Added Tax (VAT): The VAT in Grenada is fixed at 15 percent.
 But there are some exemptions: